Ecolex I →

 As far as we know, there are no surviving samples of the Colex machine.

-Officer in the Order of the Dutch Lion.
+Officer in the Order of Orange-Nassau (after the House of Orange-Nassau).

 The first version of the Ecolex II